josephwandile/strassen/strassens-zbathen-jkahn/strassens-zbathen-jkahn/README.md

  * How low was cross-over point
  * Describe bugs and difficulties
  * What types of matrices were tested?
 Does it matter?

-* Strassen
- * Padding
- * Avoid copying data (i.e. perhaps build smaller matrices by simply referring to parts of the larger one)
- * When to use auxiliary matrices